up-for-grabs/up-for-grabs.net/README.md

 * We use [travis-ci](https://travis-ci.org/up-for-grabs/up-for-grabs.net) to run a custom ruby script, `cibuild`, that checks all the `.yml` files to make sure they can be appropriately parsed.
 This makes sure we don't merge any incorrectly formed project files.

 What this means is that, when a pull request is merged, GitHub Pages automatically builds the site via Jekyll and publishes it to our GitHub -- no database or hosting needed.
 (Thanks, GitHub!)

+## Automation and Curation

+Because of the immense number of projects currently tracked in Up-for-Grabs, we've spent time adding tasks to run periodically so we can focus on curation and site improvements.

+Recent examples :

+ - Cleanup stale projects - each week a task runs to review the list of projects and remove any that have been marked as archived or are no longer accessible via the GitHub API.
+ - Update project stats - every day a task runs to check each project and commit statistics to the data files.
+This allows us to cache statistics each time the site is published and makes it easier for visitors to see which projects have available issues.